LOT Schools – General Information

 Please consider the possibility to practice your conference skills by giving a poster presentation in the week that you attend.
 Use this opportunity to practice presenting your research.
 Either make a new poster about your current or upcoming research project, or recycle one of your conference posters and let your fellow LOT students know what you’re working on.
 This is a great opportunity to receive feedback on your methodology, theory and/or results, as well as to find collaborators for your research.

-All students have to organize their own accommodation.
+All students have to organise their own accommodation.
 Advice on lodging possibilities can be found in the description of a specific school.

 9. Travel and accommodation costs

-PhD students affiliated with a LOT institute located at over one and a half hours travelling of the institute where the school is held can also apply for reimbursement of accommodation costs with LOT within 8 weeks after the school to a maximum of 150 euros (i.e., max.
-75 euros per week of participation).
-Participants from UGent and KULeuven cannot apply for reimbursement of travel costs.
+PhD and RM students affiliated with a LOT institute that is located more than 1,5 hours travel from the institute where the school is held can also apply for reimbursement of accommodation costs with LOT within 8 weeks after the school to a maximum of 75 euros per week of participation (i.e., max.
+150 euros for two weeks).

 How to claim your costs

 In order to claim your costs from LOT, please fill in the expense claim form.
-The cost centre or WBS-element is R.2026.0024.02; name contact: Brigit van der Pas; Phone contact: 020-5255086.
+The cost centre or WBS-element is R.2026.0024.02; name contact: Janacy van Duijn Genet; phone contact: 020-5252461.
 Please make sure that you use only one currency.
 Please note that proof of payment is required.
 If you have a pdf overview of your travel and/or accommodation costs, you can add this to the form digitally.
 If you only have paper tickets, please scan them and add the scan to the form.
 Be sure to keep the original tickets until the amount has been transferred to your bank account.
 If you apply for reimbursement later than 8 weeks after the school, LOT cannot reimburse your costs.

 10. Credit assignment